 The date policy was submitted for consideration

-Submit a copy of the proposed policy and a completed Policy Change Cover Sheet to the SCC secretary at NDSU.Policy.Manual@ndsu.edu.
+Submit a copy of the proposed policy and a completed Policy Change Cover Sheet to the SCC Secretary at NDSU.Policy.Manual@ndsu.edu.

 The SCC will determine the placement (section and number) of the policy in the Policy Manual.